Skip to main content

 • yellow-green and red-violet

-Whether you’re decorating your space and looking for the right color throw pillows to go with your couch and rug, or choosing an outfit for a special occasion, knowing your complementary color combinations can help in a big way.
+Whether you’re searching for the right throw pillows to go with your couch or choosing an outfit for a special occasion, complementary color combinations help you pick colors that look good together.

-But if you’re a web designer using a red, green, blue color wheel, the complementary colors are:
+If you’re a web designer working with a red, green, blue color wheel, the complementary colors are:

 • red and cyan